ros-navigation/navigation2/nav2_smac_planner/README.md

       angle_quantization_bins: 64         # For Hybrid/Lattice nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
       minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
-      change_penalty: 0.20                # For Hybrid/Lattice nodes: penalty to apply if motion is changing directions, must be >= 0
+      change_penalty: 0.15                # For Hybrid/Lattice nodes: penalty to apply if motion is changing directions, must be >= 0
-      non_straight_penalty: 1.05          # For Hybrid/Lattice nodes: penalty to apply if motion is non-straight, must be => 1
+      non_straight_penalty: 1.50          # For Hybrid/Lattice nodes: penalty to apply if motion is non-straight, must be => 1
-      cost_penalty: 1.3                   # For Hybrid/Lattice nodes: penalty to apply to higher cost zones
+      cost_penalty: 1.7                   # For Hybrid/Lattice nodes: penalty to apply to higher cost areas when adding into the obstacle map dynamic programming distance expansion heuristic.
+This drives the robot more towards the center of passages.
+A value between 1.3 - 3.5 is reasonable.
       lattice_filepath: ""                # For Lattice node: the filepath to the state lattice graph
       lookup_table_size: 20               # For Hybrid/Lattice nodes: Size of the dubin/reeds-sheep distance window to cache, in meters.
       cache_obstacle_heuristic: True      # For Hybrid/Lattice nodes: Cache the obstacle map dynamic programming distance expansion heuristic between subsiquent replannings of the same goal location.
 Dramatically speeds up replanning performance (40x) if costmap is largely static.
-      obstacle_heuristic_cost_weight: 1.7 # For Hybrid/Lattice nodes: A weight to apply to the normalize cell cost when adding into the obstacle map dynamic programming distance expansion heuristic.
-A value around 0.7-3.0 is reasonable.
-This drives the robot more towards the center of passages, but if overset, will cause additional planning time and more "wobbly" paths due to the weight associated with being in the center of spaces rather than smoothness.
       smoother:
         max_iterations: 1000
         w_smooth: 0.3